 Our subsidiaries incorporated in Hong Kong were subject to Hong Kong profits tax at a rate of 16.5% for taxable income earned in Hong Kong before April 1, 2018.
 Starting from the financial year commencing on April 1, 2018, the two-tiered profits tax regime took effect, under which the tax rate is 8.25% for assessable profits on the first HK\$2 million and 16.5% for any assessable profits in excess of HK\$2 million.
 Hong Kong does not impose a withholding tax on dividends.

 Singapore

 Our subsidiaries incorporated in Singapore are subject to an income tax rate of 17% for taxable income earned in Singapore.
 Singapore does not impose a withholding tax on dividends for resident companies.
-In 2019, 2020 and 2021, we did not incur any income tax as there was no estimated assessable profit that was subject to Singapore income tax.

 Australia